arbal/starred/README.md

 - [marked](https://github.com/markedjs/marked) - A markdown parser and compiler.
 Built for speed.
 - [check-links](https://github.com/transitive-bullshit/check-links) - Robustly checks an array of URLs for liveness.
 Extremely fast ⚡
 - [broken-link-checker](https://github.com/stevenvachon/broken-link-checker) - Find broken links, missing images, etc within your HTML.
-- [linkifyjs](https://github.com/Soapbox/linkifyjs) - Linkify is a zero-dependency JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
+- [linkifyjs](https://github.com/Soapbox/linkifyjs) - Linkify is a JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
 - [linkify-urls](https://github.com/sindresorhus/linkify-urls) - Linkify URLs in a string
 - [github-traffic-viewer-website](https://github.com/Mokkapps/github-traffic-viewer-website) - A website which shows a list of traffic graphs of your own GitHub repositories
 - [trafficator](https://github.com/humanmade/trafficator) - Traffic generator for local analytics testing